 - Applied behavioral analysis (ABA): ABA uses behavioral approaches like positive reinforcement to help a person learn new skills.
 This can help autistic individuals replace behaviors that can sometimes prove problematic.

-- Social skills training: This approach may often include classes where students are led through exercises designed to teach specific social skills.
+- Social skills training: Social skills training includes classes where students are led through exercises designed to teach specific social skills.

 - Functional analytic psychotherapy: This approach is useful for autistic individuals because therapy sessions focus on building the relationship between the therapist and client.
 This helps the person learn and use more effective social skills.12